 Popular Medical Material Options:

-First developed by Northwire as a thermoplastic alternative to silicone to meet customer demands where biocompatibility and resilience are vital.
+First developed by Northwire as a thermoplastic alternative to silicone cable to meet customer demands where biocompatibility and resilience are vital.
 Just as flexible and soft to the touch as silicone cables, BioCompatic is much more resistant to environmental factors such as exposure to various chemicals, sterilization, abrasion, cut, and crush.
 However, unlike silicone, BioCompatic does not require a curing step, making it market-ready much faster than silicone.
 To offer customers the best in safe and dependable medical cables, BioCompatic meets some of the strictest standards including optimal biocompatibility under USP Class VI and compliance to ISO 10993-5 cytotoxicity and to ISO 10993-10 irritation and skin sensitization requirements.
 Free of phthalates, halogens, and latex, BioCompatic is also compatible with steam, H2O2, gamma, and ETO sterilization.

 A medical grade TPE (thermoplastic elastomer), Santoprene is a rubber-like material with the high-performance characteristics of rubber, but the ease of processing of plastics.
 With a soft to the touch feel, this material also has superior chemical resistance and is compatible with various sterilization techniques.